-This can be found be researching local job boards such as indeed.
+This can be found by researching local job boards such as indeed.

-Instead of costing every vehicle expenses we can use a national mileage allowance (US).
-This provides a cost that’s reasonably close to the what it is actually is.
+Instead of costing every vehicle expenses, we can use a national mileage allowance (US).
+This provides a cost that’s reasonably close to what it is.
 You should combine your costing with a cash-flow forecast to ensure your business will be profitable.

-If I was to estimate how long it was going to take to deliver, I would never get it right.
+If I were to estimate how long it would take to deliver, I would never get it right.
 There will be traffic, roadworks and occasional diversions for supplies which will slow me down.
 All we can do is get as close as we can.